prakrit55/prakrit55/README.md

 * 🌍  I'm based in West Bengal,India
 * ✉️  You can contact me at [prakritimandal611@gmail.com](mailto:prakritimandal611@gmail.com)
-* 🧠  I'm learning Observability
+* 🧠  I'm learning Cloud and Golang
 * ⚡  I'm greatly into anime

 ### Skills